thycotic/ssm-docs/onboarding/app.md

 1. Enable the __Web Login__ switch.

    ![switch](images/web-login-switch.png "Setting the Web Login switch to on")
 1. Click __Continue__.
-You will see a quick page flash when the app reaches out to the server tp generate a token.
+You will see a quick page flash when the app reaches out to the server for the token generation.

 Your Login page now looks like this: